xuanwoa/ComfyUI-TopazVideoAI/README.md

 Then close the shell terminal, now you can use this node normally

 Usage:
-Simply connect this nodes between video output and video save
+Simply connect this nodes between video output and video save.
+Workflows contained in examples folder.

 Notification:
 The models have scaling limitations; for example, thm-2 is fixed at a 1x scale.
 As not all models have undergone comprehensive testing and standardization for various scaling factors, it is advisable to use either 2x or 4x.
 If you encounter errors when attempting a 4x scale, please default to using a 2x scale.